All Products

 )

-# Declare the execution content of the job.
+# Declare the job's execution details.

 req = CreateJobRequest(

-resource_id='<Replace with your resource quota ID>',
+resource_id='<Replace with the ID of your resource quota>',

 workspace_id='<Replace with your WorkspaceID>',